 rate and bits per sample.
 In the case where the codec supports either 16 or 32

 bits samples at either 48 or 96KHz, the codec would reply with 1

 Additionally, it is assumed that bits per sample is always smaller or equal to

-bits per channel.
+bits per slot.
 Hence, a codec can report

 and this does not imply that it is reporting that 32 bits per sample on 16 bits